rhjdjong/PythonMatters/_posts/2019-11-20-Everything-is-an-object-part-2-types.md

 ### Classes and instances

-There are of course many way in which you can partition the different kinds of objects that exist in Python.
+There are of course many ways in which you can partition the different kinds of objects that exist in Python.
 The above shows one such partition: